jeysal/livetemplate-scriptengine-macro/README.md

 This will replace your variable with the result of the javascript expression `21 * 2`.

 You can also use another language that has a ScriptEngine available.
-Alternatively, you can specify a file path (relative to your home directory) to avoid writing complex scripts inline in the template variable editor.
+Alternatively, you can specify a file path (relative to your home directory or absolute) to avoid writing complex scripts inline in the template variable editor.

 ## License